-This opcode enables the output of conversion data on each \overline{DRDY} without the need to issue subsequent read data opcodes.
+This opcode enables the output of conversion data on each $\overline{\text{DRDY}}$ without the need to issue subsequent read data opcodes.
 This mode places the conversion data in the output register and may be shifted out directly.
-The read data continuous mode is the default mode of the device and the device defaults in this mode on power-up.
+The read data continuous mode is the default mode of the device and the device defaults to this mode on power-up and reset.

 RDATAC mode is cancelled by the Stop Read Data Continuous command.
 If the device is in RDATAC mode, a SDATAC command must be issued before any other commands can be sent to the device.
 There is no restriction on the SCLK rate for this command.
-However, subsequent data retrieval SCLKs or the SDATAC opcode command should wait at least 4 t{CLK} cycles.
-The timing for RDATAC is shown in Figure 43.
-As Figure 43 shows, there is a keep out zone of 4 t{CLK} cycles around the DRDY pulse where this command cannot be issued in.
+However, the subsequent data retrieval SCLKs or the SDATAC opcode command should wait at least 4 tCLK cycles.
+The timing for RDATAC is shown in Figure 47.
+As Figure 47 shows, there is a keep out zone of 4 tCLK cycles around the DRDY pulse when this command cannot be issued.
 If no data are retrieved from the device, DOUT and DRDY behave similarly in this mode.
 To retrieve data from the device after RDATAC command is issued, make sure either the START pin is high or the START command is issued.
-Figure 43 shows the recommended way to use the RDATAC command.
-RDATAC is ideally suited for applications such as data loggers or recorders where registers are set once and do not need to be reconfigured.
+Figure 47 shows the recommended way to use the RDATAC command.
+RDATAC is ideally suited for applications such as data loggers or recorders where registers are set once and do not need to be re-configured.

-(1) $t{\text{LIPDATE}} = 4/f{\text{CLK}}$.
+(1) $t{UPDATE} = 4/f{CLK}$ .
 Do not read data during this time.

-Figure 43.
+Figure 47.
 RDATAC Usage